La Cité de la peur: Fifth and last day of the festival

 At the hotel's restaurant, Odile is briefing Simon about his scheduled interviews.
 Karamazov arrives, and Odile tells him she has found the next projectionist, who will be joining them.
 They argue about Karamazov's behaviour in the night club, and Odile reveals that she thinks Bialès is the murderer.
 Karamazov muses about the letters left by the killer: they are now O, D, I and L. Karamazov wonders if it spells Lido, and theorizes that the killer may be a cabaret dancer.
 He then proceeds to explain that the murderer is probably a serial killer, and that he has designed a giant mousetrap to catch him.

-His explanations are interrupted by the arrival of the new projectionist, the unnamed man who was seen watching the news all throughout the movie: it's Émile Gravier (Karmann), an old friend of Odile's.
+His explanations are interrupted by the arrival of the new projectionist, the unnamed man who was seen watching the news all throughout the movie: it is Émile Gravier (Karmann), an old friend of Odile's with extremely bad breath.
 The camera dramatically zooms on Émile's finger, which is wrapped in a bandage.

 Odile and Émile reminisce about their youth, the latter much more enthusiastically than the former.

-Later, the awards ceremony is about to start, and Odile, Karamazov, Simon and Émile are in a Limousine, getting ready to climb the famous stairs to the Palais des festivals.
+Later, the awards ceremony is about to start, and Odile, Karamazov, Simon and Émile are in a limousine, getting ready to climb the famous stairs to the Palais des festivals.
 Odile offers Émile chewing gum, which prompts him to remember, in a flashback, the way Odile always neglected him for her boyfriends, while he was secretly in love with her.

 The four get out of the car and make their way up the stairs.
 Suddenly, Jean-Paul Martoni, who has been convicted of the deputy's murder, arrives and, threatening the crowd with a gun, runs into the building. Émile, under enormous stress, passes out.

 Once inside, Odile panics about Émile's unconsciousness, which leaves her with no projectionist.
 Simon reveals that he can project Red is Dead, having been trained as a projectionist, and adds "because, you see, I'm not really an actor!".